NOIXLE/NOX-dotfiles/README.md

 > **App launcher:** Wofi*

 ## EXAMPLES
-Some of the following examples will more easily display the full look (and some more of my system specs)
+Some of the following examples will more easily display the full look (and some more of my system specs).

 https://github.com/user-attachments/assets/bdfa1f9d-8c8a-4c3d-b5e3-751feb059e79